loloof64/Chess-Board-Component-Sveltejs/README.md

 ### Events

 * checkmate : Informs that a checkmate has just happened on the board.
-The property `detail.whiteTurnBeforeMove` of the event tells if the side that checkmated were White or Black.
+The payload `detail.whiteTurnBeforeMove` of the event tells if the side that checkmated were White or Black.
 * stalemate : Informs that a stalemate has just happended on the board.
-No additional property.
+No additional payload.
 * perpetual_draw: Informs that a 3-fold repetitions draw has just happened on the board.
-No additional property.
+No additional payload.
 * missing_material_draw : Informs that a draw by missing material has just happened on the board.
-No additional property.
+No additional payload.
 * fifty_moves_draw: Informs that a draw by the 50 moves rule has just happened on the board.
-No additional property.
+No additional payload.
 * waiting_manual_move: Informs that the component has just landed in the 'waiting manual move' state.
 That means that the move for the current player has to be commited with a call to playMove() (and with a legal move of course, the only way to progress in the game).
+No additional payload, but you should call isWhiteTurn() and getCurrentPosition() as clues.
+* move_done: Informs that a move has happened on the board, whatever the way (human or external player).
+The payload `detail.moveObject` is an object with all the details : moveNumber, whiteTurn, moveFan, moveSan, fromFileIndex, fromRankIndex, toFileIndex, toRankIndex.

 ## Developers